 Therefore, the government has ensured that the foreign directors or owners of businesses can have such expatriate quota easily and permanently until it is reviewed.

-Written by Immigration Law Department at Resolution Law Firm, Nigeria
+By Immigration Law Department at Resolution Law Firm, Nigeria